misch2/ups12v/README.md

 Added XL6009 "EN" pin control (initial pull down + software control from ESP32)

-# TODO
+# TODO (obstacles)

-Find out if XL6009 is OK under all circumstances, especially when powering on or with low input voltage.
-I measured more than 12 V on it's output in these situations!
+~Find out if XL6009 is OK under all circumstances, especially when powering on or with low input voltage.
+I measured more than 12 V on it's output in these situations!~
+Resolved by using "EN" input on XL6009 and turning it on only when measured voltage exceeds allowed threshold.

+Disconnect XL6009 output if main power is sufficient, to prevent situations when TP5100 not only charges the batteries but it's output is also used for powering the device via booster.
+We don't want to overload the charger (nor the main power source).
+P-MOSFET to the rescue?